-For additional information see www.financial.ualberta.ca/StudentTuitionPaymentOption.
+For additional information see www.financial.ualberta.ca/StudentTuitionPaymentOptions.

-I. Payment In Person
+d.
+Payment In Persor

-Tuition and Non-Instructional fees may be paid at the Cashier's counter located on the third floor of the University of Alberta Administration Building; 114 Street and 89 Avenue.
+Tuition and Non-Instructional fees may be paid at the Cashier's counter located on the third floor of the University of Alberta Administration Building; 114 Street and 89 Avenue; and at the Augustana Campus Cashier Office located on the second floor of the Forum.
 The cashiers accept the following methods of payment: cash, cheque, or debit card.
 A dropbox/mailslot is located on the third floor of the Administration Building.
 Envelopes are provided.
 Cheques or money orders must be made payable to the University of Alberta (students are requested to provide their student ID numbers on their cheques).